Dev-Linux/qt-file-manager/README.md

 Notes for developers
 --------------------

 - The project uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/) comments so you can generate a useful documentation in many formats for the C++ code.
 This will surely help you understand the code.
+On Ubuntu you can install Doxygen using the command `sudo apt-get install doxygen doxygen-gui` then you can create a configuration file and generate the documentation using the program opened by the command `doxywizard`.
 - **flag_in_hole** image, used as the root icon in the breadcrumb, is took from here: http://www.fileformat.info/info/unicode/char/26f3/browsertest.htm and modified to be blue (before, it was black) and then resized to be easily observed in the button.
 - **13.04.2013**: On Windows I didn't use MinGW because it didn't support the Windows API well enough for the necessities of the project.
 Not even the idea of building the source code of the last version, even unstable, of w32api, from the SourceForge page of the MinGW project doesn't work, because it doesn't contain the complete header files *shlobj.h* and *shobjidl.h*.
 What they miss, more precisely, at the moment when I analyzed them was the interface *IFileOperation*.